idiotWu/observable/README.md

 [![NPM](https://nodei.co/npm/observable.js.png)](https://nodei.co/npm/observable.js)

-A library provides you a way to listen changes on a object.
+[Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) is great, but it's hard to create a polyfill for the method.

+MaxArt2501 has started a [polyfill](https://github.com/MaxArt2501/object-observe) but, actually I don't like dirty checking.
+So I create this repo to provide you another way to capture any change on an object.

 ### Install